sieverssj/indy-civic-ai/README.md

 - Think about testability
 - Put some actual thought into the request and response structure (maybe it's too soon for that)
 - Rethink the `AssistantEventHandler` model.
 There's a lot of boilerplate shared between the 2 `handleRequiresAction` implementations right now
-- Prove out the operator approach
-  - Prove out if returning JSON responses from sub-assistants could be viable
-  - Add a threadId to allow the operator to carry on a conversation thread with sub-assistants to maintain context and continuity

 ### Later